zhwm/SparsePro/README.md

 # SparsePro for fine-mapping with summary statistics and functional annotations

 SparsePro is a command line tool for efficient and accurate fine-mapping.
+For genome-wide fine-mapping, please refer to [SparsePro_gw](https://github.com/zhwm/SparsePro_gw).

 ## Overview